SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Private Heavy Hitters in TF-Federated

 We analyze the leakage of the aggregation and noise-and-threshold phases of the DP algorithm\footnote{Source code available at: google-parfait/tensorflow-federated, file: dp\_open\_domain\_histogram\_test.cc, line 655, commit e245ed4}.
 As in the snippet in Figure~\ref{fig:vanilla-phh}, the aggregation phase accumulates inputs into a hash map and places the keys into a vector.
 The noise-and-threshold phase iterates through the vector, adding DP noise to each histogram entry, and then thresholding.

-\para{Findings.} In both parts of the code (aggregation and noise-and-threshold), the code leaks sufficient information to successfully mount a distinguishing attack (Definition~\ref{def:dist-game}).
+\para{Findings.} In both parts of the code (aggregation and noise-and-threshold), the code leaks sufficient information to enable a distinguishing attack (Definition~\ref{def:dist-game}).
 Figures~\ref{fig:tf-phh-acummulate} and~\ref{fig:tf-phh-report} show page-level leakage in the application.
-We plot the count of data page accesses immediately following a code page fetch (feature set $\mathcal{F}_4$) in two neighboring executions: in the first one, we ingest ``normal.com'' $10$ times, while in the second one, we ingest into the application ``normal.com'' $9$ times, followed by ``embarrassing.com''.
+We plot the count of data page accesses after each code page fetch (feature set $\mathcal{F}_4$) in two neighboring executions: in the first one, we ingest ``normal.com'' $10$ times, while in the second one, we ingest into the application ``normal.com'' $9$ times, followed by ``embarrassing.com''.
 This corresponds to an instance of a distinguishing attack from Definition~\ref{def:dist-game}.
 The plots show that the execution length is data-dependent for both the aggregation and noise-and-threshold phases.
-We discuss this issue in more detail, along with a potential mitigation, in the following section.
+We examine this further, along with a potential mitigation, in the following section.